MarcSallaberrembordeCodein/ibexa-migration-bundle2/README.md

 The list of migrations which have been already applied is stored in the database, in a table named `kaliop_migrations`.
 The bundle will automatically create the table if needed.
-In case you need to use a different name for that table, you can change the Symfony parameter `ibexa_migration_bundle.table_name`.
+In case you need to use a different name for that table, you can change the Symfony parameter `kaliop_migration_bundle.table_name`.

 ### Applying migrations